top of page

 Who participates in ASAP?

-Students from any school in good standing both academically and behaviorally; sophomore level or higher; 2.5 or higher overall GPA (exceptions on a case-by-case basis).
+Students from any college or university in good standing both academically and behaviorally; sophomore level or higher; 2.5 or higher overall GPA (exceptions on a case-by-case basis).

 Those majoring or minoring in business or international studies will find a good fit between ASAP courses and graduation requirements.